learn-co-curriculum/python-numbers-and-booleans/README.md

-But all python is indicating is that a number without a decimal is called an `int` for integer and a number with a decimal is called a `float`.
+All python is indicating is that a number without a decimal is called an `int` for integer and a number with a decimal is called a `float`.
 But you can move forward safely with just thinking of them as numbers and everything goes fine.

 ```python